 How do we design and build our ownunique Beautiful Businesses and Lives?

-The 7 Big Questions that all business owners must face to Build a Beautiful Business
+The Seven Big Questions we all face to Build a Beautiful Business and Life

-To Build a Beautiful Business that Stands the Test of Time, there are 7 Big Questions all of us have to face.
+To Build a Beautiful Business and Life and build a business that stands the test of time, there are 7 Big Questions all of us have to face.

 - About Business Growth: My business is stuck at a certain size… How can I create more growth for my business?